-CELL PHONES & PERSONAL MUSIC PLAYERS High School Students
+CELL PHONES & OTHER PERSONAL DEVICES

-- 1. Cell phones may be used by 9th-12th grade students only during their lunch times.
-[Students may seek permission to use their cell phone during the school day if an emergency arises.]
-If a student's cell phone is confiscated by a staff member it will be turned over to the building principal. - 2.
-First violation: A parent will have to come and retrieve the electronic device.
-A \$20 fine will be required to be paid. - 3.
-Second violation and multiple offences: the electronic device will be kept for a week, after which, a parent/guardian may come to retrieve the electronic device and pay a \$20 fine. - 4.
-Students who bring a cell phone to school are consenting to have the cell phone searched by administration, law enforcement, and or any other authority the school deems necessary. - 5.
-Students are responsible for their own electronic devices even if they have loaned it to someone. - 6.
-Electronic devices allowed at teachers discretion.
+- 1. First violation: A parent will have to come and retrieve the electronic device.
+A \$20 fine will be required to be paid. - 2.
+Second violation and multiple offences: the electronic device will be kept for a week, after

+- which, a parent/guardian may come to retrieve the electronic device and pay a \$20 fine. - 3.
+Students who bring a cell phone to school are consenting to have the cell phone searched by administration, law enforcement, and or any other authority the school deems necessary. - 4.
+Students are responsible for their own electronic devices even if they have loaned it to someone. - Electronic devices may be allowed at teacher's discretion.